-- Test and Defect Management: an approx. 40% reduction in man-hours (man-hours for progress management, defect management, considering how to handle delays, etc.) - Test Operators: an approx. 20% reduction in man-hours (man-hours related to information linking, progress management, etc.) - Being able to quickly find where progress had stalled meant progress could be followed easily. - The status of previous tests and registration numbers or slip numbers, etc., needed for linking, etc., could be checked easily. - Reports could be created easily for items we wanted to compile/analyze since Panaya Test Dynamix information can also be downloaded. - Having a function for batch changing data on Panaya Test Dynamix reduced administrative man-hours.
+- Test office: an approx. 40% reduction in man-hours (man-hours for progress management, defect management, considering how to handle delays, etc.) - Test operators: an approx. 20% reduction in man-hours (man-hours related to information linking, progress management, etc.) - -Being able to quickly find where progress had stalled meant progress could be followed easily. - The status of previous tests and registration numbers or slip numbers, etc., needed for linking, etc., could be checked easily. - Reports could be created easily for items we wanted to compile/analyze since Panaya Test Dynamix information can also be downloaded. - -Having a function for batch changing data on Panaya Test Dynamix reduced administrative manhours.